 The aim of speed strength training is to develop power output and its speed.
-The most important principle of a speed strength exercise is maximal effort and it targets the fast-twitch muscle fibers.
-Each exercise should be done at as high a speed as possible.
+The most important principle of a speed strength exercise is maximal effort.
+This aims at targeting the fast-twitch muscle fibres.
+Each exercise aims at as high a speed as possible.
 Speed strength exercise usually uses 40-60 percent loads but they can vary between 0 and 85 percent.
 Small weights with fast repetitions develop speed characteristics whereas heavy weights with slower repetitions develop strength characteristics.
 In a speed strength exercise, one set should last 1-10 seconds and the recovery between sets should be 2-5 minutes.